UPPS 02.02.02 - Sponsored Programs -- Post Award

 advise on pre- and post-award business and financial matters;

-review and submit invoice to sponsor;
+review and submit invoice to sponsors;

 approve changes in contractual obligations under the sponsored program agreement; and